cricmazza/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 * **Social interactions**: Metrics such as comments, likes, and shares can indicate user engagement with the content on your intranet.
 * **Participation in polls or surveys**: High participation rates may suggest that users feel a sense of community and involvement.
-* **Downloads**: The number of downloads of resources like PDFs, guidelines, or forms can show how actively users are using these resources.
+* **Downloads**: The number of downloads of resources like PDFs, guidelines, or forms can show how active users are using these resources.
 * **Completion of online training courses**: Tracking completion rates can offer insights into the level of user engagement and the effectiveness of the resources provided.
 * **Forum participation**: Metrics like the number of new threads, responses to existing threads, or views on a thread can offer insights into user engagement levels.
 * **Use of search box**: This can provide insights into whether users are able to find what they need.